 Discover ways to find, locate, and access publicly available NASA STI.
-This page contains information about the NASA Technical Reports Server (NTRS), links to NTRS training videos, harvesting NASA STI, and links to other STI resources.
+This page contains information about the NASA Technical Reports Server (NTRS), NTRS News information, harvesting NASA STI, and links to other STI resources.

 - About NASA Technical Reports Server (NTRS)

 - NASA Technical Reports Server (NTRS) provides access to aerospace-related citations, full-text online documents, and images and videos.
 The types of information include: conference papers, journal articles, meeting papers, patents, research reports, images, movies, and technical videos – scientific and technical information (STI) created or funded by NASA.

 The NTRS integrates the following three NASA collections and enables search and retrieval through a common interface:

 - NACA Collection: Citations and reports from the National Advisory Committee for Aeronautics period lasting from 1915 to 1958.